Jarrome/Jarrome.github.io/_pages/about.md

 ### News

+* Granted the award of DAAD-Short-term scholarships (13 August, 2019. )

+* Attend RCAR2019 and present the work (4-9 August, 2019, in Irkutsk. )

 * Paper _Configuration-Space Flipper Planning for Rescue Robots_ acc to SSRR2019 (24 June, 2019. )

 * Participate in GermanOpen 2019 with our small rescue robot.
 (30 April - 6 May, 2019, in Magdeburg, Germany)